 A free basket is included, so you can carry essential items with ease.
 The basket’s dimensions are 8.5” x 11” x 8”, which provides you with plenty of storage space.

-A dual-bar frame adds to the durability and stability of this scooter, and the rear disc brake gives you more control.
+A dual-bar frame adds to the durability and stability and the rear disc brake gives you more control.

-A quick-folding mechanism makes it easy to fold up this scooter for storage and transport.
-This scooter is also lightweight at just 22 pounds.
+A quick-folding mechanism makes it easy to fold up for storage and transport.
+It is also lightweight at just 22 pounds.

-If you’re looking for a sturdy scooter with convenient storage, the KneeRover steerable model is a great option.
+If you’re looking for something that is sturdy with convenient storage, the KneeRover steerable model is a great option.

 - Easy to transport